shuozhixu/Materials_2024/README.md

 which will create a file `data.Ag`.

-Second, we apply energy minimization to create a Ag single crystal containing a relaxed edge dislocation, by running a LAMMPS simulation using files `lmp_minSCAg.in`, `data.Ag`, `AgCu.eam.alloy`, and `lmp.batch`.
+Second, we apply energy minimization to create a Ag single crystal containing a relaxed edge dislocation.
+To this purpose, creata a new directory, and run a LAMMPS simulation using files `lmp_minSCAg.in`, `data.Ag`, `AgCu.eam.alloy`, and `lmp.batch`.
 Remember to modify the input file name in the last file.
+Dump files will be written to this directory, but that is fine, because there aren't many.

 Once the simulation is finished, you will find a file `data.minAg`.